 Corporate Tax Deduction for Philanthropy and Investment in the Audio Visual Sector

-Trinidad and Tobago offers a Corporate Tax Deduction incentive exists whereby in a year of income, a production company or sponsor of a production incurs expenditure in respect of audio, visual or video productions for educational purposes or promoting or reflecting local entertainment or local culture for use in radio, television or cinematograph works, would be allowed as a deduction in ascertaining the chargeable profits of the company for that year of income, an allowance equal to 150% of the actual expenditure incurred in making such productions up to a maximum of two million dollars.
+Trinidad and Tobago offers a Corporate Tax Deduction incentive exists whereby in a year of income, a production company or sponsor of a production incurs expenditure in respect of audio, visual or video productions for educational purposes or promoting or reflecting local entertainment or local culture for use in radio, television or cinematograph works, would be allowed as a deduction in ascertaining the chargeable profits of the company for that year of income, an allowance equal to 150% of the actual expenditure incurred in making such productions up to a maximum of twelve million dollars.